mdsol/mesos_cookbook/README.md

 Application cookbook for installing the [Apache Mesos][] cluster manager.
 Mesos provides efficient resource isolation and sharing across distributed applications, or frameworks.
+This cookbook installs Mesos via packages provided by [Mesosphere][].

 Requirements
 ============

 Chef 11.4.0+

-This cookbook assumes you will be running a zookeeper ensemble for production use of Mesos.
+This cookbook assumes you will be running a ZooKeeper ensemble for production use of Mesos.

 The following cookbooks are dependencies:

 * apt
 * java
-* zookeeper (used for discovering zookeeper ensembles via [Netflix Exhibitor][])
+* zookeeper (used for discovering ZooKeeper ensembles via [Netflix Exhibitor][])

 ## Platform: